 - To help keep an eye on your dogs exercise levels, use a health tracker for your dog such as the FitBark 2.
 These amazing devices will tell you how much exercise your dog needs for her age and breed, helping you to ward off arthritis.

 - Keep your dog moving regularly, even if it is to the local park for a ten-minute stroll.
 Remember the saying use it or lose it?
 Well, this rings true with old age in dogs too.
-You are not going to take him on a ten-kilometre hike but keep him moving.
+You are not expected to take him on a ten-kilometre hike, but know that it is important keep him moving.

 - If you have to leave your dog with a pet sitter or a friend while you away then make sure that they know about your dog’s condition.
 Leave clear instructions on what supplements he takes and how he is to be walked.